theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 What I can tell you is that it's "normal" for this to happen, but it's crucial to keep in mind that there is the possibility for one data role to encompass several data roles.

-### Their Role in the Data Lifecycle
+### Their Role in the Data Engineering Lifecycle
-It's important to understand that the data lifecycle is very different from the data engineering lifecycle.
-First, let's start with the data engineering lifecycle:
+It's important to understand the data engineering lifecycle due to it's impact in every step of a project.
+(Basically, bring business value to stakeholders)

 * Generation
 * Storage